 3. Skin Sheddings

-Just like other bugs, the silverfish also sheds its skin as a part of its normal lifecycle.
-As they are small in size, it can be difficult to spot their shed skin.
+Like other bugs, the silverfish also sheds its skin as a part of its typical lifecycle.
+As they are small, it can be difficult to spot their shed skin.
 However, the bright metallic grey colour of the skin can be helpful.

 4. Paper Damage